GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/event-bus.md

 menuTitle = "Event Bus"
 +++

-## Events bus: Observer pattern for Godot
+This guide covers a pattern to maintain signal connections in Godot projects of growing sizes.

 *Thanks to Ombarus for sharing this design pattern.
 He presented it in [a devlog video](//www.youtube.com/watch?v=fyh2ZjAFMZM) on his YouTube channel.*

+## Events bus: Observer pattern for Godot

-Maintaining signal connections isn't the easiest, especially when declaring connections via code.
+Maintaining signal connections isn't the easiest in Godot, especially when wiring them via code.
 Godot 3.1 doesn't offer any visual cues for signals connected through code as opposed to signals connected with the editor.
-There are different advantages and disadvantages to connecting signals through the editor or via code.
+Connecting signals through the editor or via code have different advantages.

+{{% notice note %}}
+Since Godot 3.2, an icon in the script editor's margin indicates signal connections to a given function.
+{{% /notice %}}

 ### Connecting signals through the editor's node tab